au-re/rimless/README.md

 ### Exposing an API

-To do anything meaningfull with this connection you need to provide a schema that defines **the API** of the host/iframe/webworker.
+To do anything meaningful with this connection you need to provide a schema that defines **the API** of the host/iframe/webworker.
 Any serializeable values as well as functions are ok to use.
 In the example below the host website provides a function that will update its background color when invoked.

 ```js
 import { host }  from "rimless";